-There are different stages of aging and for quite a few years cats meander along in the mature stage and then at some point they will begin to exhibit some signs of older age.
+There are different stages of aging, and for quite a few years, cats meander along in the mature stage.
+At some point, they start to exhibit some signs of cat aging.

-Cats become officially old at around 11 and geriatric around 15 so remember that when you are dealing with your elderly kitty extra patience will be needed in addition to being attuned to any changes that might need a trip to the vet.
+Cats become officially old at around 11 and geriatric at around 15.
+Remember that when you are dealing with your elderly kitty extra patience will be needed in addition to being attuned to any changes, that might need a trip to the vet.

-Typically you may first notice that your cat isn’t quite as agile as he used to be and may show signs of difficulty jumping to some of his favorite high places.
+Typically, signs of old age are first noticed because the older cat isn’t quite as agile as he used to be and may show signs of difficulty jumping to some of his favorite high places.

 Disclaimer: The following information is to assist the reader with common problems that may occur in aging cats however is not intended in any way to replace advice from a veterinarian but rather supply general information.
 A veterinarian diagnosis is essential for medical issues.

-Cats, like humans will rely on using a different sense, such as smell, if they have vision loss.
-Often vision loss can be happening slowly over a period of time.
+Older cats, like humans, will rely on using a different sense, such as smell, if they have vision loss.

 Of the two types of thyroid conditions, hypothyroidism and hyperthyroidism, it is hyperthyroidism that is more common in cats.

-Diabetes Mellitus in cats occurs when the pancreas cannot produce enough insulin.
-Some of the signs of this lack of insulin can be increased thirst, loss of weight, excess urine production along with an insatiable appetite.
+Diabetes mellitus in cats occurs when the pancreas cannot produce enough insulin.
+Some of the signs of this lack of insulin can be increased thirst, weight loss, excess urine production, and an insatiable appetite.

 Being overweight is another factor and if your cat is diagnosed with diabetes his weight will need to be controlled within healthy levels.